liam866/Food-Recommendation-Pipeline-OCR-RAG/README.md

 # Menu-to-Insight: OCR & RAG Food Recommendation Pipeline

 Menu-to-Insight is a containerised AI pipeline that transforms restaurant menu images into structured dietary recommendations.
-Menu text is extracted via OCR, embedded in a vector database, and retrieved as context for a local LLM to generate grounded and verifiable food insights.
+Menu text is extracted via OCR, embedded in a vector database, and retrieved as context for a local LLM to generate grounded and verifiable insights with nutritional reasoning.

 The system is built with a decoupled architecture, orchestrated via Docker Compose, with separate services for API, Vision, and Vector processing.
 Structured logging and observability ensure reliable communication and traceable data flow across services.